facelessuser/BracketHighlighter/docs/installation.md

-# Installation {: .doctitle}
-Installing BracketHighlighter.

----

 ## Package Control
-The recommended way to install BracketHighlighter is via [Package Control](https://packagecontrol.io/).
+The recommended way to install BracketHighlighter is via [Package Control][package-control].
 Package Control will install the correct branch on your system and keep it up to date.

 ---

 1. Ensure Package Control is installed.
-Instructions are found [here](https://packagecontrol.io/installation).
+Instructions are found [here][package-control-install].

 2. In Sublime Text, press <kbd>ctrl</kbd> + <kbd>shift</kbd> + <kbd>p</kbd> (Win, Linux) or <kbd>cmd</kbd> + <kbd>shift</kbd> + <kbd>p</kbd> (OSX) to bring up the quick panel and start typing `Package Control: Install Package`.
 Select the command and it will show a list of installable plugins.